-Location Located in the Southwest, Midwest, and Western United States in well-established middle-income neighborhoods improvements delivering increased payoffs.
+Location Located in the Southwest, Midwest, and Western United States in well-established middle-income neighborhoods offer the opportunity for continued growth, regardless of the state of the volatile economy, as well as the potential to invest in relatively small one-time improvements delivering increased payoffs.

 Strategy "Value-add" properties that require from minor to extensive repair or refurbishing.
+Acquired properties